Is Lexington Kentucky Safe? An Honest Local Take

 Read the data, not the headlines.
 Local news runs stories about crime because crime is news.
 But news coverage does not reflect base rates.
 One dramatic incident gets covered.
 Hundreds of uneventful days do not.

 What to mostly ignore: Best-of and worst-of neighborhood rankings, especially the ones generated by national companies that have never actually been to Lexington.
-Single sensational news stories.
+Single sensational news stories that go viral and give you a false perspective.
 Anything that gives you a single safety score without explaining how it was calculated.

 What I would tell someone moving here